keybraker/reSkroutzed/docs/RELEASING.md

 Wait for the **Release** action to finish.
 Go to the **Releases** page on GitHub.

-- A new draft named `ReSkroutzed v1.9.12` will appear.
+- A new draft named `v1.9.12` will appear.
 - Check that `chrome_build.zip` and `firefox_build.zip` are present in the assets.

 ### 4. Publish to Stores

 When you are ready to go live:

-1. Edit the Draft release on GitHub.
+1. Edit the Draft release on GitHub if you wish to add extra information (Installation instructions and changelog are added automatically).
-2. Add release notes if desired.
-3. Click **Publish release**.
+2. Click **Publish release**.
-4. The **Publish to Stores** action will trigger automatically.
+3. The **Publish to Stores** action will trigger automatically.
 You can monitor its progress in the "Actions" tab.

 ---